AksanDotDev/discord.py_workshop/part_3.md

             await ctx.send("Well, if you aren't talking, I'm not listening.")
 ```

-This relies on the way that errors are escalated in Python, and you could have handled it in the `knock_knock` function itself by putting each `wait_for` call in a `try` statement but as this can catch errors from both, and we want the same action this is arguably tidier.
+This relies on the way that errors are escalated in Python, and you could have handled it in the `knock_knock` function itself but as this can catch errors from both, and we want the same action this is arguably tidier, and shows a more relevant coding pattern.
-Something to investigate to streamline this further could be using [PEP622](https://www.python.org/dev/peps/pep-0622/) to do you matching rather than if statements.
+Something to investigate to streamline this further could be using [PEP622](https://www.python.org/dev/peps/pep-0622/) to do your matching rather than if statements.